Duke Jing of Jin (Ju): Abdication and death

 In summer 581 BC, the 19th year of his reign, Duke Jing fell ill.
 He abdicated in favor of his son Duke Li of Jin, and died a month later.

 The events surrounding his death are detailed in the Chinese classic text Zuo Zhuan.
 According to the Zuo Zhuan, the duke first dreamt of a malevolent spirit.
 After waking, he consulted a wu (a shaman), who told him that he would not live to eat the new harvest's wheat.
 The duke's illness worsened and he had a new dream in which two urchins, apparently personifying his disease, taunted him, saying that medicine cannot reach them.
 A physician from the state of Qin was consulted.
 He told the duke that the disease had reached the gaohuang (膏肓), the fatty region between the heart and diaphragm, and was therefore incurable.
 The duke praised the physician for his skill, rewarded him lavishly and sent him away.

 On day bingwu of the sixth month (August-September), the duke asked for and was presented with the new harvest wheat.
 Believing the shaman to have made a wrong prediction, he summoned him, showed him the new wheat, and had him executed.
-Just as he was about to eat, the duke felt bloated, went to the toilet, fell in and died.
+Just as he was about to eat, the duke felt bloated, went to the toilet, accidentally fell in and died.
 At noon, a slave carried the duke's body out of the toilet.
 Earlier that morning, the slave had a dream that he was carrying his lord to the heavens.
 Consequently, the slave was buried with the duke to serve him in the afterlife.
 This vivid account has given rise to a chengyu (four-character classical idiom), 病入膏肓 ('the disease has entered the gaohuang'), used to describe an incurable illness, or more broadly, a situation beyond remediation.